Frozen shoulder, also called adhesive capsulitis, is a painful and disabling condition of

 A chiropractor using spinal manipulation and active release technique can improve the mobility of the shoulder by loosening the muscles of the neck and back.

 Acupuncture is considered to be effective in coping with the pain caused by frozen shoulder.
 It is an ancient Chinese method used to treat the pain using very fine needles.
+To experience the benefits of acupuncture, schedule an initial consultation for evaluation and first treatment.

 Although Adhesive capsulitis or frozen shoulder sound painful and scary, over time it will get better for you with the right guidance.